 The evening ended with a Question and Answer session

-Awards Ceremony attendees chat after the progam ended
+Awards Ceremony attendees chat after the program ended